- About Us

 Ayya Medhanandi Bhikkhuni

 Ayya Medhanandi Bhikkhuni is the founder and guiding teacher of Sati Saraniya Hermitage, a training monastery for bhikkhunis in Perth, Canada.
-She took her first vows with Sayadaw U Pandita in 1988 in Myanmar and she received bhikkhuni ordination in 2007 in Taiwan.
+She took her first vows with Sayadaw U Pandita in 1988 in Myanmar and she received bhikkhuni ordination in Taiwan in 2007.

 Ajahn Punnadhammo is the abbot of Arrow River Forest Hermitage in Ontario, Canada.
 He has studied and practiced Buddhism since 1979, and was ordained in Thailand in the Forest tradition of Ajahn Chah in 1992.